Application information and FAQ

 Is A-Level Maths *really* your only compulsory subject?

-Although lots of other engineering courses ask for Physics and also Further Maths at A-Level, we are looking for a diverse cohort with a wide ranging academic background.
-This means that we look on applicants who are taking Maths, Design Technology and Music as favourably as those taking Maths, Physics and Further Maths.
+Yes - although lots of other engineering courses ask for Physics and also Further Maths at A-Level, we are looking for a diverse cohort with a wide-ranging academic background.
+This means we look on applicants who are taking Maths, Design Technology and Music as favourably as those taking Maths, Physics and Further Maths.